-- Comply with US GAAP: Clearly a financial report must comply with the rules of US GAAP including SEC rules, industry/activity practices, other common practices, and reporting entity choices where they have such choices. - Full inclusion/false inclusion: Everything which should be disclosed has been disclosed as deemed appropriate by US GAAP, SEC, industry/activity practices, common practices, and reporting entity choices. - Foots, cross casts, ticks and ties: A financial report foots, cross casts, and otherwise "ticks and ties".
+- Full inclusion/false inclusion: Everything which should be disclosed has been disclosed as deemed appropriate by US GAAP, SEC, industry/activity practices, common practices, and reporting entity choices. - Foots, cross casts, ticks and ties: A financial report foots, cross casts, and otherwise "ticks and ties".
 All mathematical relations must be intact.
 As accountants we understand this and many times this fact disappears into our unconsciousness because it is so ingrained into what we do and how we do it.
 Of course things foot and cross cast; of course the pieces tie together. - All financial report formats convey the same message: A financial report can be articulated using paper and pencil, Microsoft Word, PDF, HTML, XBRL, RDF/OWL, or some other computer readable or computer readable formats.
 While the format may change, the message communicated, the story you tell, should not change.
 Each format should communicate the same message, regardless of the medium used to convey your message. - Justifiable/defensible report characteristics: Facts reported and the characteristics which describe those reported facts should be both justifiable and defensible by the reporting entity. - Consistency between periods: Financial information expressed within one reporting period should be consistent with the financial information expressed within subsequent reporting periods, where appropriate.
 Clearly new information will be added and information which becomes irrelevant will be removed from a financial report.
-Changes between report elements which existed in both periods should be justifiable and defensible as opposed to arbitrary and random.

-- Consistency with peer group: If a reporting entity chooses one approach/report element and a peer chooses a different approach/report element; clearly some good, explainable reason should exist for such difference.
+Changes between report elements which existed in both periods should be justifiable and defensible as opposed to arbitrary and random. - Consistency with peer group: If a reporting entity chooses one approach/report element and a peer chooses a different approach/report element; clearly some good, explainable reason should exist for such difference.
 The judgment of an accountant can determine if the difference is appropriate or not.
 Differences of opinion can also exist.
 However, some sort of rational will likely exist for differences or similarities.
 Because of ambiguity, different conclusions can be reached and each be reasonable and appropriate. - Logical representations indicated by understandable renderings: Renderings of facts; characteristics describe facts; parenthetical explanations which further describe such facts; and other such model structures should make sense and be both consistent with other similar logical structures and logical from the perspective of the technical syntax used to articulate that information.
 While there may be differences of opinion as to how to format or present such information; there should be significantly less or no dispute about the logic.
 Disclosures are informational, they relate to information without regard to formatting or other presentational artifacts.
 Notes relate to organizing disclosures and are presentational in nature.
 Someone creating a financial report has far more latitude and discretion as to how to organize disclosures into notes than they do as to what must be disclosed. - Unambiguous business meaning: A financial report should be unambiguous to an informed reader.
 The business meaning of a financial report should be clear/unambiguous to the creator of the financial report and likewise clear/unambiguous to the users of that financial report.
 Both the creator and users should walk away with the same message or story.
 A financial report should be usable by regulators, financial institutions, analysts, investors, economists, researchers, and others who desire to make use of the information the report contains.

-The following is a set of criteria which is verified using 100% automated processes and the results obtained from the 6,644 XBRL-based financial filings verified by the processes:
+The following is a set of criteria which is verified using 100% automated processes and the results obtained from the 6,644 XBRL-based financial filings verified by the processes34: